cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 ## Usage of the group module

 When the group module is enabled in a chain (say the Cosmos Hub), this means that users can create groups and submit a group proposal.
-This means that any group of users can be part of a group and vote on the group proposal.
+This means that any number of users can be part of a group and vote on the group proposal.
 You can think of it as an enhanced multisig or DAO.

 Before starting, let's first review a few terminologies: